-Our Psalms Coloring Posters will include nine unique coloring posters.
-The Psalms are from the Revised Common Lectionary (Year B) readings for Lent 2018.
+Our Psalms Coloring Posters include nine unique coloring posters.
+The Psalms are from the Revised Common Lectionary (Year B) readings for Lent.
 Each of the illustrations highlights specific themes and emotions from the Psalm.
 The texts from the Psalms are also incorporated into the drawing.

 So whether you’re looking for an intergenerational program, a communal art activity or something different to do for Lent this year, our Psalms Coloring Posters provide a creative, engaging and participatory way of engaging with faith during Lent.

 In addition to the large physical coloring posters that we ship, we also offer the following products for Lent:

 - 8.5 x 11 coloring pages of the illustrations (including a simplified 8.5 x 11 version of the coloring pages for those who prefer less detail to color)

 - Psalms Devotional Guide: This can be used, along with the 8.5 x 11 coloring pages, by individuals at home, or as an accompanying piece for churches who may wish to offer an intergenerational education opportunity focused around the Psalms Coloring Posters.

 One of the great things about our Psalms Coloring Posters is that they can also be used anytime you wish, and are not uniquely tied to Lent.
 While the Psalms come from the RCL texts for Lent (Year B), these are also Psalms that can (and should!) be studied and read and illustrated and colored throughout the year.
 So it isn’t a problem if you don’t finish all the posters.
 You can now also use them another time for youth group, a Bible study on the Psalms or….who knows?!
 Get creative!

 We hope you’ll take a few minutes to check out some additional details about our Psalms Coloring Posters below.
 You can also get a preview of the nine poster illustrations below.